readthedocs/readthedocs.org/docs/guides/autobuild-docs-for-pull-requests.rst

 This is a feature we plan to add, but don't want to overwhelm our search indexes used in production.

-The documentation will be keep only for 90 days after the pull/merge request has been closed or merged.
+The built documentation is kept for 90 days after the pull/merge request has been closed or merged.

 Troubleshooting
 ---------------